 After two whole days of frantic but fruitless search for Sabina, it was obvious that she was nowhere in their territory.
-At daybreak on the third day, Saba ordered her commanders to visit the neighboring tribes in the hope that someone might know something, though what that something was, she did not know.
+At daybreak on the third day, Saba ordered her guards to visit the neighboring tribes in the hope that someone might know something, though what that something was, she had no idea.
 Herself was going with the emissary to the forest beyond to look for Sabina.
 And she didn’t know what she would find there.
 Her heart fled from her chest at the thought of some wild beast having taken her beloved daughter.

 They were all about to mount their horses when a great wailing was heard.
 It was the old nurse.
 And she was in a state of disarray, beating her chest and tearing at her hair.
 Saba rushed to her.

 ‘Where is Sabina?
 What happened to her?
 Where have you been all this time?’
 Saba asked hysterically.

 ‘Oh, my queen,’ the old woman cried and fell down on her knees to tell a mother the most devastating news.
 A neighboring tribe, which had been having difficulty with both disease and bad crops, believed that the solution to their twin woes was to sacrifice a virgin of perfect beauty to their gods.
 And since the report of Sabina’s beauty was widespread, they abducted her and cast her down into the sea to secure the favor of their gods.